Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

 The Moke Lake Camping facilities are very basic, with only long drop toilets and one water tap, but that’s the fun of camping, isn’t it!

-In the middle of winter, the camp gets ‘closed’, with the toilets getting locked and the water being turned off but you can still stay here.
+In the middle of winter, the camp is ‘closed’, with the toilets getting locked and the water being turned off but you can still stay here.
 No booking is required.

 Moke Lake Camping is currently $15pp, but you can get the latest prices and details from the DOC website.